ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19009/datasheet.md

 ##### Current Consumption

 The RAK19009 is designed for **low-power IoT products**.
 It has no power interface, so it must be used with a WisBlock Power module.
-When there is no module on RAK19009, the **leakage current is lower than 2&nbsp;µA**.
-With WisBlock Core and WisBlock sensor on it, the sleep current is **lower than 10&nbsp;µA**.
-When a LoRa module is transmitting, the current may reach **130&nbsp;mA**.
+When there is no module on RAK19009, the **leakage current is lower than 2 µA**.
+With WisBlock Core and WisBlock sensor on it, the sleep current is **lower than 10 µA**.
+When a LoRa module is transmitting, the current may reach **130 mA**.

 | **Conditions**                                                      | **Current** | **Unit** |
 | ------------------------------------------------------------------- | ----------- | -------- |